Kees1958/uBol-stripped/README.md

 This is uBO's element picker (only a popup is added to explain how it works).
 Draw a box around any annoying element on a page to permanently hide it.

 COOKIE CONSENT CLICKER
 Automate your cookie consent on the websites you visit often.
 Simply launch the Cookie-clicker and click on the button (accept or decline cookies) and a popup appears asking you whether you want to save this rule for this website.
-Next time you open the website the cookie handling will be automated
+Next time you open the website the cookie handling will be automated.
+For casual surfing you can temporarily use the never consent option (for 10, 30 or 60 minutes).

 DYNAMIC DNR FILTER
 A new, easy to use DNR rule creator (user interface inspired by uBO Mv2 dynamic filtering) for all third-party or only 3P-code (scripts, frames, websockets) per domain.
 It has some features better than the original: indication whether the third-party domain is in the DuckDuckGo tracker radar database' (data base provided by DDG).
 A color shows whether it has very low website breakage risk (green), low to medium (yellow) and high risk when this tracker is also a critical resource (red).
 When you block a 3P-domain it is only for the website you were browsing when you launched Dynamic DNR Filter.